Course offer

 **In order to take this course, you need to be a psychology student and/or have sufficient background in the field of psychology.
 Approval by ESSB study coordinator for psychology needed, based on academic transcript of exchange student.

 In some cases, it is possible for incoming exchange students of ESSB to take one or two courses at another faculty of Erasmus University Rotterdam.
 You can find more information about the course offer of other faculties via the links below.
-If you would like to take a course at another faculty, please indicate this in your application form and include the name and code of the course.
+If you would like to take a course at another faculty, please make sure that you follow their registration procedure and deadlines.

 Please make sure to read the info on the pages below carefully, as not all courses are always open to exchange students from other faculties, some courses might have entry requirements and deadlines might differ from ESSB deadlines.
-Also, usually you will have to enroll for courses at other faculties yourself.
+Please remember that you have to enroll for courses at other faculties yourself.

 You are not allowed to take courses at Erasmus School of Economics (ESE) and Erasmus Medical Centre (ErasmusMC).